And more specifically, who are the ones that are considered generally to produce the best quality?

 That way we’re making a fair comparison between the manufacturers as to what they’re intending to sell you.

-The Best Class A RV Brands Over Ten Years
+The Best Class A RV Motorhome Over Ten Years

 Now one other point is that things have changed a lot in this industry over the last 10 years.
 I mean a lot!!!

-So there are some manufacturers that were around 10 years ago that aren’t even in business anymore.
+And there are some Class A RV manufacturers that were around 10 years ago that aren’t even in business anymore.